Matthew Williams: When did you first realise that you wanted to be a model?

 MB: I definitely am really really happy that I got to be involved with ALYX.
 It’s a very good mix.
 You can wear it down or wear it up, which is why I can feel confident in it.
 It’s literally perfect.
 I think also the materials are very wearable and really high quality.
 I’m sick of buying new clothes that are so stiff, I would rather buy things which are worn in, that have something real about them.
 And definitely in ALYX you feel comfortable, not like in a weird stiff shirt.
 It feels like it has been loved.
 That’s a very good thing for me.
 Also, as far as the text and stuff.
 It has a purpose it’s not just random words on a shirt.
 I think there are so many shirts that have random text.
 I think ALYX has a lot of subtle and meaningful text.

 JW: Matt definitely thinks about all of those details until they’re perfect.

 MW: What are some of the things you remember most of our shoot with Nick and what is it like for you shooting with Nick?
 Maybe some experiences of shoots you’ve done with Nick, because I know you’ve done a few of them.

 MB: Yeah, I mean every shoot that I’ve done with Nick, has been super amazing.
 I feel really comfortable, I feel like he really wants you to try things and do weird stuff and he’s really nice about it.
 I feel like a lot of times on shoots people just want you to stand there.
 I think Nick is all about movement and visual shapes and Nick’s pictures are so much more interesting.
-He’s definitely one of my favorite people to work with.
+He’s definitely one of my favourite people to work with.
 I’m super happy I’ve had an opportunity to work with him.
 And the ALYX shoot was super fun.
 We were all over the place with the background, downstairs, behind the cars!